Peedrooo/PokeTeamAPI/README.md

     git clone https://github.com/Peedrooo/TriagilPokeTeamAPI.git
     ```

+3. Rename the `.env.example` file to `.env`

-3. Navigate to the root of the project and run the following command to create network and start the containers.
+4. Navigate to the root of the project and run the following command to create network and start the containers.

     ```bash
     docker-network create triagil-network
     docker-compose up poketeam
     ```

-4. The API will be available at `http://localhost:5000`.
+5. The API will be available at `http://localhost:5000`.

-5. The Swagger documentation will be available at `http://localhost:5000/docs`.
+6. The Swagger documentation will be available at `http://localhost:5000/docs`.

 ## How To Test